 Problem Gambling Incidence among Minors in the UK

 Gambling participation rates among underage Brits are on the rise and the statistics are quite alarming, to say the least.
-According to a report published by the UKGC in 2022, roughly 0.9% of British minors between the ages of 11 and 16 are classified as problem gamblers.
+According to a report published by the UKGC in 2022, roughly 0.9% of British minors between 11 and 16 years are classified as problem gamblers.
 Another 2.4% of the young people from this age group are thought to be at risk of developing gambling problems.
 This section provides more interesting insights into gambling participation rates among adolescents in the UK.

 Recently Adopted Measures for Gambling Harm Reduction

-The British watchdog has introduced various measures to minimise the harmful effects gambling has on minors, vulnerable individuals, and on society as a whole.
+The British watchdog has introduced various measures to minimise the harmful effects gambling has on minors, vulnerable individuals, and society as a whole.
 Below, we have compiled the most important regulatory changes that have come into effect in recent years.